 Year-over-year price changes

-- The median Cook County submarket experienced a 6.2 percent increases in prices compared to the previous year.
-In the City of Chicago the median submarket experienced a 6.5 percent increase, and in suburban Cook County, prices in the median submarket increased by 5.3 percent.
+- On average, house prices in Cook County increased by 3.2 percent compared to the previous year.
+In the City of Chicago, prices increased by 5 percent, and in suburban Cook County prices increased by 2.5 percent.

 Peak to current

-- Compared to the peak of the market, prices in the median Cook County submarket are still off by 22.1 percent.
-Prices in the median City of Chicago submarket are 26.9 percent less than they were at peak levels, although there is substantial variation between city submarkets.
-In suburban Cook, prices in the median submarket are 21.7 percent off peak levels.
+- Compared to the peak of the market, prices in Cook County are still off by 23.6 percent.
+Prices in the City of Chicago are 24 percent less than they were at peak levels, although there is substantial variation among City of Chicago submarkets.
+In suburban Cook, prices are 22.8 percent off peak levels.

 Recovery from bottom

-- As of the second quarter of 2016, all submarkets in Cook County have experienced at least 13 percent price increases compared to their lowest post-recession price levels.
-Areas with the largest increases from price bottoms include Humboldt Park/Garfield Park and Logan Square/Avondale.
-These areas both have single-family house prices that are more than 77.7 percent and 61 percent higher than their respective price bottoms.
+- As of the second quarter of 2017, all submarkets in Cook County have experienced at least a 16.4 percent price increase compared to their lowest post-recession price levels.
+Areas with the largest increase from price bottom include Humboldt Park/Garfield Park and Logan Square/Avondale.
+These areas both have single-family house prices that are 102.2 percent and 74.6 percent higher than their price bottoms, respectively.

-- The weakest recoveries have been primarily seen in suburban Cook County.
-The is largely due to the suburbs being less volatile housing markets that have experienced less dramatic price peaks and valleys than seen in many City of Chicago submarkets.
-However, the weak suburban recovery means that prices in 11 of 17 suburban submarkets remain at least 20 percent off peak levels.
-The suburban area with the weakest recovery is south suburban Chicago Heights/Park Forest where prices increased by just 13 percent from its price bottom.
+- The weakest recoveries have been seen primarily in suburban Cook County.
+This is largely due to the suburbs being less volatile housing markets with less dramatic price peaks and valleys than many submarkets in the City of Chicago.
+The suburban area with the weakest recovery is south suburban Orland Park/Lemont where prices increased by just 16.8 percent from its price bottom.
+Lake View/Lincoln Park has seen the smallest price increases since reaching its price bottom (16.4 percent), however, this is the only area in Cook County that did not experience dramatic price declines.
+So, despite relatively modest growth, prices in Lake View/Lincoln Park are still at all-time highs.

-- House prices in the median Cook County submarket have recovered by 27.5 percent since the bottom of the market.
-In the City of Chicago, the median submarket has seen prices rebound by 36.7 percent compared to 25 percent in suburban Cook.
+- House prices in Cook County have recovered by 31.9 percent since the bottom of the market.
+In the City of Chicago, prices have rebounded by 39.1 percent compared to 29.3 percent in suburban Cook.

 Price changes since 2000

-- As of the second quarter of 2016, two Cook County submarkets continue to experience price levels below their year 2000 price levels.
-Prices in suburban Calumet City/Harvey were 18.1 percent less than levels in the year 2000, while price levels in the area in and around suburban Chicago Heights/Park Forest were over 6.8 percent below prices in 2000.
-In the City, the South Chicago/West Pullman submarket reached 2000 price for the first time since the third quarter of 2011.
+- As of the second quarter of 2017, two Cook County submarkets continue to experience price levels below their year 2000 prices.
+Prices in suburban Calumet City/Harvey were 10.4 percent less than levels in the year 2000, while price levels in suburban Chicago Heights/Park Forest were over 1.1 percent below prices in 2000.
+In the City of Chicago, the Auburn Gresham/Chatham submarket had the lowest prices relative to prices in the year 2000.
+Price levels in the second quarter of 2017 were just 8.4 percent higher than year 2000 prices.

-- House prices in the median Cook County submarket have increased by 49.8 percent since 2000.
-In the City of Chicago, prices in the median submarket have increased by 57.5 percent compared to 47.3 percent in suburban Cook.
+- House prices in the median Cook County submarket have increased by 54.6 percent since 2000.
+In the City of Chicago, prices in the median submarket have increased by 66.4 percent compared to 48.1 percent in suburban Cook County.

 Background on Price Indices